tpoisot/ms_connectance_complexity/reply.md

 which should not be the case in combinatorials.
 Shouldn’t it be only (n!/(n – 1)!)?
 Please double check.

+> This was indeed a typo in the manuscript (the closing parenthesis was not where it should).
+The correct formula is now in the text.

 p.
 4 next line: Remove closing parenthesis in “which further simplifies to n”.

+> This one is actually needed.

 p.
 4. In sentence “with at least one node of null degree”, close parenthesis.

+> Fixed.

 Fig 1.
 I think this figure does not appropriately illustrate that "the realized network space becomes asymptotically closer to the size of the total network